Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-include_cats | If set to true, the result will also include cats. available | If set to false, the result will include kittens that have already been adopted.
+username | The username that the user is identified by created_at | When the user was created active | Whether the user is active or not get-avatar-url | The URL at which the user profile picture can be found

-## Get Authorized User
+## Get An Authorized User

 ```shell
 curl "https://api.mycurrency.com/users/2"